ROMANTIC MOMENT SPOTLIGHT: MAZ AND LIZ FROM THE ROSWELL CHRISTMAS EPISODE

 “Merry Christmas, Max.”

-Soon after, Max finds himself walking down the street with the father who’s been haunting him as Max promises to look out for his family.
-When Max drops the father off at his house, the ghost tells him to “Get outta here.”
+Soon after, Max finds himself walking down the street with the father who’s been haunting him.
+Max promises to look out for his family, and when Max drops the father off at his house, the ghost tells him to “Get outta here.”

 “I don’t know where to go.”
 Max claims.